The FBI wrote MLK a letter.

 Remember the first photo.
 The cake.
 That was misdirection.
 Literary technique.
 The universe teaches through tricks.
 Remember that failed hypothesis— the one about poetry and prediction.

 Photograph the window.

 Photograph out the window.

-Data made of photos, prose, video.
+Data, photos, prose, video.

 Maybe this time.

-Measure the reaction dynamics.
+The reaction has dynamics.